 The figure above shows parts of the pinout of nRF52.
 Note that there is only one antenna pin (nRF51 has two). nRF52 has an internal balun which makes matching easier to accomplish.
 Our reference design shows how to match the nRF52 to 50 Ohm.
 The PCB layout (pad size, lines, etc) is a part of the matching, make sure that your design is an exact copy of the reference design*.
 The matching is done with two components, L1 and C3.
 These components also form a low pass filter which will suppress harmonics.
-Note that C3 should be grounded via the VSS pin, see the reference layout.
+Note that C3 should be grounded via the VSS pin into the center pad (see the reference layout) for optimal RF performance.
 It is necessary to suppress the harmonics to pass the various regulatory standards.
 The whitepaper "Regulatory and Compliance Standards for RF Device" sums up the most common regulatory standards.
-If tuning is needed (because the performance, i.e. range, is not as expected) the whitepaper "Tuning the nRF24xx matching network" can be used.
-Please note that this is written for nRF24LE1, but the principles are the same.
+In many cases it is hard to copy the reference layout exactly, or there might be differences in substrate, in this case the matching components might need tuning for optimal performance.
+In this case the fundamental output power must be measured along with the level of the harmonics, change the components in the matching network one by one while noting the change in performance until the performance is satisfactory.

 *Exact copy of our reference layout: An exact copy of our reference layout means that both the component values and the distances and the geometries between the components should be copied.